Let me recall a few things.

 In Gparted, make sure that you have selected the system’s disk.
 Look for the partition of around 100-500 MB in size and flagged as ESP.
 Right click on this partition and select ‘Manage Flags’:

 It should show esp and boot flags.
-If there are more flags set, take a screenshot so that you can revert to the same set of flags after the installation is complete.
+If there are more flags set, take a screenshot to revert to the same set of flags after the installation is complete.

 Great!
 Now your live system does not see the ESP partition and thus the existing boot settings of the computer.
 Now is the time to start installing Ubuntu on the other USB.